barbayrak/Stripe-Ecommerce-Demo/README.md

 ## Why i choose Node.js Express

 Think of it like , you are the manager of a McDonalds .
 You want to hire english speaking people for both client-facing role like cashier and back-work role like cooker .
 But you want both of them to speak english in order to make their communication easier otherwise you need to teach them some common speaking language in order to communicate.
 So basically the reason why i used Node is because it is Javascript .
-I both use Javascript in client-side and server-side so that makes my work much easier and fast.
+I both use Javascript in client-side and server-side so that it makes my work much easier and fast.

 ## How to extend this project
 1) Extend security by using Radar and arranging some rules in order to manage the fraud risk and also for some rules for minimizing 3D secure steps.